Ancient Greek law: Athenian law and the role of Areopagus

 Most scholars agree that this guardianship position continued into Solon’s reforms, as it appeared Solon considered the Council to be ‘a safeguard of his constitution’ due to its aristocratic profile subject to any person’s right to “lay an information” before the Council if wrong was done against them.
 It seems as though anyone, including women and slaves, was able to bring a claim for any wrongdoing done to them.
 This is in stark contrast to the Athenian practice of segregating based on citizenship, whereby only citizens, which specifically excluded slaves and often only included upper-class men, could participate in the lawmaking process.
 However, the legal recourse that non-citizens could claim is limited compared to their citizen counterparts.
 For example, non-citizens could not raise a graphe paranomon, but they did have standing in certain disputes, such as maritime commercial disputes and hubris protection for slaves specifically.

 While the Council had the “constitutionally assigned duty” for the “protection of the laws”, Solon also granted the Thesmothetai, who were the 6 junior of the 9 Archons, to decide cases “finally on their own authority”, not “merely to hold a preliminary hearing”.
 This would suggest that the jurisdiction of the Council seemed to have shrunk under Solon’s reforms.
 However, this does not capture the full picture, as the Council and Thesmothetae served different roles and coexisted in maintaining the Athenian legal system.
 While the Council generally retained powers to determine basic principles of justice and decide some of the most serious cases, namely involving homicide, the Thesmothetae seemed to have preserved a procedural and administrative role in the law, such as by hearing graphe paranomon claims.
-It is important to note that the Council did suffer a loss of power that began with Solon’s reform to the Thesmothetai, but the democratisation of Athens is widely attributed to the overall diminution of the Council’s powers and jurisdiction, because the Council represented oligarchal power.
+The Council suffered a loss of power that began with Solon’s reform to the Thesmothetai, but the democratisation of Athens is widely attributed to the overall diminution of the Council’s powers and jurisdiction, because the Council represented oligarchal power.
 The Council retained certain roles, such as protecting fundamental principles of society and religion, because the Athenians were ‘extremely conservative’ in such matters and were ‘reluctant to make changes’.